mattpilla/Lilith/COMMANDS.md

 - `.yt <url of youtube video>`: **[S]** plays the audio of the given youtube video

 ## Events
-- `On bot initialize`: joins voice channels and messages channels specified in `config.json`
+- `On bot initialize`: joins voice channels and says hi in channels specified in `config.json`
 - `On user joining voice channel bot is in`: plays their entrance theme, if they have one
 - `On user leaving voice channel bot is in`: plays a sound clip to say bye